Image of the C&O for Progress monogram Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Tel.
 Calls: HN

 Map showing Doswell as Sexton's Junction Doswell was originally known as Hanover Junction (though I’ve also seen it called Sexton’s Junction on Lloyd’s Official Map of Virginia from 1861.
-Click the link, search for Virginia, and choose #9).
+Click the link, search for Virginia, and then search in the page for Lloyd’s).
 The name was changed to Doswell in the early 1890’s in honor of Major Thomas Doswell.
 The first Doswell in the area was James Doswell, a captain in the American Revolution.
 After the war he returned to his estate, named Bullfield, to raise fine horses.
 His descendants continued to raise excellent race horses and, as long as racing was legal in Virginia, the Doswell track was well attended.
 One of James’ descendants, Major Thomas Doswell, fought in the Civil War.
 After the War, he carried on the family tradition as a breeder of fine race horses.
 He also owned a hotel (see below) to put up railroad travelers and an excelsior plant.
 The Doswell home still stands on the West side of U.S. Route 1, about a mile from the station.

 Construction of the Piedmont Sub (as the Louisa Railroad) began in Doswell with a connection to the RF&P. In 1850, the Virginia Central (formerly the Louisa Railroad) desired their own line into Richmond.
 The RF&P fought the extension, claiming that their charter gave them exclusive access to Richmond from the north.
 The Virginia courts disagreed.
 From that time on the C&O’s single track mainline crossed the double track main of the RF&P in Doswell.
 At first, wooden gates protected the crossing; trains had to stop and open the gates before they could proceed.
 A Virginia law also required that trains stop and verify that the way was clear before passing through the crossing.
 The RF&P installed a mechanical interlocking at the crossing in 1904, electro-automatic semaphore signals in 1913, and color-light signals in 1927.
 At that time, the junction was guarded by HN Tower, built in 1929, which was staffed by the RF&P. Both roads, however, paid the salaries.
 The tower was retired in September of 1958.
 From then on the C&O's mainline was controlled from Richmond.